xamarin/GoogleApisForiOSComponents/Firebase.Invites/component/GettingStarted.md

 App.Configure ();
 ```

-## Google Sign-In

-Users must be signed in with their Google Accounts to send invitations.
-Follow [Google Sign-In getting started][4] to integrate Sign-In into your
-app.

-## iOS 10 and Privacy Enhancements

-Apple has made several enhancements to both security and privacy in iOS 10 that will help the developer improve the security of their apps and ensure the end user's privacy.

-Apps running on iOS 10 (or later) must statically declare their intent to access specific features or user information by entering one or more **Privacy Keys** in your `Info.plist` files that explain to the user why the app wishes to gain access.
-If your app fails to provide the required keys will be silently terminated by the system when they attempt to access one of the restricted features or user information, **without any error!**

-### Give your app access to your Contacts
+## Give your app access to your Contacts

 Invites, before sending your invitation, access to your Contacts to show you a list with them so you can invite everyone to try your awesome app!
-To allow Invites to achieve this, you need to do the following steps in Xamarin Studio/Visual Studio:
+To allow Invites to achieve this, you need to do the following steps in Visual Studio:

 1. Open your `Info.plist` and go to **Source** tab.
 2. Add a new entry and search for **Privacy - Contacts Usage Description**.